Josiah Haynes Armstrong

 Josiah Haynes Armstrong (May 30, 1842 - March 23, 1898) was a Bishop in the African Methodist Episcopal (A.M.E.)
 Church and a state legislator in Florida.
-He served several terms in the Florida House of Representatives during the Reconstruction era.
+He served two terms in the Florida House of Representatives representing Columbia County, Florida during the Reconstruction era from 1871-1872 and 1875-1876.
 The Florida Archives have a photograph of him.
-According to his Findagrave entry and the photos of hia gravestone posted to it he served in a "Colored" unit during the American Civil War.
+According to his Findagrave entry and the photos of his gravestone posted to it he served in a "Colored" unit during the American Civil War.

 He was born in Lancaster, Pennsylvania.